 Traditional Many books, papers and websites explain the benefits of industry networks/clusters, incubators and cooperatives (see side bar).
-They exist in a range of developmental models from large geographic areas with minimal integration (like South Carolina) to highly integrated groups of SMEs in Italy or Canada.
+They exist in a range of developmental models from large geographic areas with minimal integration (like South Carolina) to highly integrated groups of SMEs in Canada, Italy or Poland

 Virtual The last few years saw the expansion of social media networking beyond the ubiquitous Facebook, LinkedIn and Twitter to the development of more specific furniture production and marketing initiatives.
 For example, Spain's AIDMA Technology Institute researches an e-Manufacturing network; companies like Open Desk and AtFab distribute digital designs to local fabricators to reduce energy consumption and allow for customization by exploiting parametric CAD software; and emerging designer/makers now raise development capital through equity crowdfunding in Canada and on numerous websites worldwide such as Indiegogo and Kickstarter.

 (1) Why Does Manufacturing Matter?, Brookings Institute, 2012

 (2) Ibid, page 2